csyben/PYRO-NN/README.rst

 Planned
 =========
-<del>The support for Tensorflow 2.0 is planned.
+<s>The support</s> for Tensorflow 2.0 is planned.
 A development branch is currently planned for november 2019.
 For the update following steps need to be made:

 - PYRO-NN Layer have to be adapted for eager execution
    - Refactor Layers attributes as tensor proto is not working with eager execution